koalagang/crunchyroll-cli/README.md

 # Crunchyroll CLI

-A CLI tool for browsing and playing anime from [Crunchyroll].
+A CLI tool for browsing and playing anime from [Crunchyroll](https://www.crunchyroll.com).

 ## Dependencies